xfiveco/front-end-test-project/README.md

 Ensure that your editor can load settings from .editorconfig file, otherwise use the same coding style as specified in it.

 ## Project Delivery
 Create a public repo on your Github account and share the project URL with us once it’s done.
+Please, do not use XHTMLized or X-Plosion words in your repository name (use generic name like *test*).

 ## Quality Assurance